alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 `wget https://tinyurl.com/RasPiIoT-2 -O - | bash`

-and again the following variation is useful as it provides a log of the script output.
+the following variation is useful as it provides a log of the script output with total time.

-`script install2.script -c "bash <(wget -O -  https://tinyurl.com/RasPiIoT-2)"`
+`script install2.script -c "time bash <(wget -O - https://tinyurl.com/RasPiIoT-2)"`

 This is a long process and will require user input at various stages.